 The US-RSE Association is committed to providing an inclusive environment with equitable treatment for all and to promoting and encouraging diversity throughout the RSE community in the US.
 We encourage you to read our full DEI mission statement.

 Membership in US-RSE is easy and free.
 We welcome all, regardless of geographic location or affiliation, who support our organizational mission.
 Our members come from all types of institutions/organizations and all types of roles including those who identify as RSEs, those interested in a career as an RSE, and those who may not be RSEs but consider themselves RSE “allies” or manage individuals in RSE roles.

-The increasing use of digital technologies across research communities has gone hand in hand with a strong growth and reliance on software written or customized to solve research problems.
-This in turn is driving dialog around opportunities to
+The increasing use of digital technologies across research communities has gone hand in hand with a strong growth and reliance on software written or customized to solve research problems: research software.
+This, in turn, is driving dialog around opportunities to:

 Of course, research software does not develop, curate, or maintain itself.
 Accordingly, widespread research software growth has included emerging roles for people who create, maintain, and contribute to the research software ecosystem.
 These roles can bring value directly through enabling specific research projects.
 They also bring value indirectly, through helping ensure enduring impact of research software innovations and by facilitating adequate reproducibility standards in digital science.

 Initiatives in the UK, Germany, the Netherlands and elsewhere are bringing together the community of people writing and contributing to research software at the national and international level.
 In the US this encompasses universities, laboratories, knowledge institutes, companies and other enterprises.
-This site is part of that effort.
+US-RSE is part of that effort.